The 40 Best Book Series to Have on Your Bookshelf in 2023

 Books: The Eye of the World, The Great Hunt, The Dragon Reborn, The Shadow Rising, The Fires of Heaven, Lord of Chaos, A Crown of Swords, The Path of Daggers, Winter’s Heart, Crossroads of Twilight, Knife of Dreams

 This iconic fantasy series debuted in 1990 and has commanded interest and attention since.
 A TV series recently premiered based on the series with Rosamund Pike as the magical Moraine, a woman tasked with finding the hero who can save the world by taking down The Dark One.
 You’re in for a world of epic world-building and vast, elaborate plotting.
 Later books in the series were written by fantasy author Brandon Sanderson, based on notes and details left by Robert Jordan before his passing in 2007.
+While you’re here, also check out these books for men you should read at least once in your life.

 28. The Montague Siblings by Mackenzi Lee